Welcome to Spring's Embrace

 After your forest hike, we invite you to our sundrenched three seasons room with a warm cup of tea and a journal.
 Writing down five things you noticed—the sound of wind in pine needles, the feel of moss, the play of light on water—helps preserve these precious moments.[vi]

 Imagine stepping into your morning and being greeted by the flash of a scarlet tanager's red wing or the liquid song of a wood thrush.
 These moments stop time.
-They remind us that beauty exists simply for its own sake, and research shows such experiences of awe increase life satisfaction. [viii]
+They remind us that beauty exists simply for its own sake.
+Such experiences of awe effortlessly increase life satisfaction. [viii]

 A Simple Practice We'd Love to Share